.bo

+Management

 It is administered by ADSIB.
 As of February 2011, the NIC was offering a registration fee of about US$40 per year or 280 $Bs for third-level domain and US$140 per year or 980 $Bs for second level domain.

 Registration is at the second or third level.

 Brazilian TV Globo has also used this domain for shortener with the glo.bo URL.